 While the quinoa cooks, pour the olive oil into a cast iron skillet and turn the heat to medium (about 5 or 6 on an electric stove).
 Place the chicken thighs skin side down in the skillet.

 Place the sliced pepper and onions around the chicken.
-Cook the chicken, allowing the skin to get golden brown.
+Cook the chicken for a few minutes, allowing the skin to get golden brown.

 Turn the chicken thighs over and add the cooked quinoa around the chicken.
 Pour in the cup of chicken broth.
 Season with the garlic powder, salt, and pepper.